RonaldSierraDev/RonaldSierraDev/README.md

 **GPA 3.9 — Graduating Fall 2027.**
 **Master's Degree in CS coming soon!**

-I'm a Computer Science student on an AI/ML track, working toward a master's degree in computer science.
+I'm a Computer Science student with a minor in Mathematics; working toward a master's degree in computer science.
 I'm building toward combining machine learning with a strong foundation in infrastructure to create large-scale ML systems for medical platforms, assisting in healthcare and pathology.

 📫 ronald.sierra@proton.me &nbsp;|&nbsp; 💼 [LinkedIn](https://linkedin.com/in/ronaldsierra01)